 Setting up your GitHub integration

-To set up the GitHub integration, users must have the admin user role in productboard and repository admin role in GitHub.
+To set up the GitHub integration, users must have the admin role in productboard and repository admin role in GitHub.

 - From the accounts menu (lower left), select Integrations, then select the [+] icon beside GitHub.